NeTEx-CEN/NeTEx/README.md

 # NeTEx (Network Timetable EXchange) XML schema
-(C) 2009-2018  NeTEx, CEN, Crown Copyright
+(C) 2009-2019  NeTEx, CEN, Crown Copyright

 ## Core, Part 1 (Network),  Part 2 (Timetables), Part3 (Fares) Schemas

 Version 1.10 - Base version plus minor fixes comprising
    * Norway contributions,
    * The approved 1.1 CRs 1-50
-   * Rollup of fixes
+   * Rollup of fixes  and additional documentation on other fixes.
-   * Further CRs from country comments
+   * Corrections to  integration of NK  1.09.

 The scema is broken down systematically into small modualr files; generally for each functional package in the design model there are two xml schema files
                     netex_xxxx_suppport.xsd   - containing data type  and ref definitions